Digging Your Own Crystal

 How To Dig Crystal

 Any vision of scooping crystal up by the bucket full with heavy equipment is false.
 All crystal is dug by hand to protect and prevent damage.
-Real miners use various size ‘digger bars’ to extract crystal by hand once a pocket is exposed.
+Real miners use various size digger bars to extract crystal by hand once a pocket is exposed.
 Heavy equipment (track hoe, dozers) are used to remove the larger rocks and over burden to gain access to the crystal veins and pockets.
-In the process, smaller pockets of crystal will be removed and wind up in the over burden or tailings.
-This is usually the easiest and most productive area for the novice to find crystal.
-Some of the mines let you dig in the quartz veins, and with a lot of hard work with hand tools it is possible to hit the mother load.
+In the process, smaller pockets of crystal will be removed and wind up in the over burden or tailings where fee digging is allowed.

 Small hand rakes and screwdrivers work well for scraping through the tailings for crystal.
 Larger crow bars and picks can also be used if you're into physical fitness.
-If you want a professional, custom made digger bar, you can buy one of Ray McGrew’s at Judy's Crystals N Things.
+If you want a professional, custom made digger bar, you can buy one of Ray McGrew's at Judy's Crystal Shop.
 Tell Judy I sent you and she will probably show you how to use it.

 You can tell a crystal miner by the clothes they wear.
 Just look for the red clay stains all over them.
 I usually wear a long sleeved white shirt that shows the stain well so I can be recognized as a crystal miner.
 I also wear steel toed boots because I always seem to roll large rock on my toes in the passion of digging out a pocket of really nice crystal.
 If you're just walking around picking up crystal on the ground, you could get by with a coat and tie or long dress.
 Enough said about dressing to dig.